Therapy that understands your nervous system and your story

 FEE: $150-195

-Choosing therapy is an investment in your nervous system health and long‑term resilience.
-My fees reflect advanced training in relational neuroscience and the time and intention devoted to creating a thoughtful, attuned therapeutic space.
-I strive to be transparent and respectful around cost, and I’m happy to discuss fit, pacing, and options during our initial conversation.
+Choosing therapy is an investment in your flourishing through healing your nervous system and experiencing a healthy relationship inside of the therapeutic space.
+My fees reflect advanced training in relational neuroscience through doctoral candidacy and training.
+My time and intention is to create a thoughtful, attuned therapeutic space.
+I strive to be transparent and respectful around cost, and I’m happy to discuss fit, pacing, and options during our initial conversation*.

 *Consultation does not guarantee clinical relationship.
 Consultation is a free 10 minute phone call to determine therapeutic fit and availability.
 Informed consent must be signed prior to becoming a client.